 Yatahaze stole his name from a dredg song.
 Most people simply call him Yata.
 He’s fine with that.
 Yata got into anime around 2010, when a friend showed him Death Note.
 He watched occasional anime on and off for the next two years until spring 2012, when partially because of an outstandingly well-rounded season and partially because he had too much time on his hands, he started to watch anime a little more regularly.
 To this day, he still watches it because he has too much time on his hands.
 He’s also probably the only liberal diehard NASCAR fan and a songwriter/multi-instrumentalist whose music can be found here.
 His MyAnimeList profile can be found here, his Kitsu profile can be found here, and his anime-centric Twitter can be found here.

-Harubro (mainly going by Harubruh now) has had a fondness for anime since obsessing with Speed Racer as a small child.
-He watched anime somewhat sparingly up until spring 2012, when he ran into an interesting band of people on the internets (including Yata) that hooked him on a bunch of good shows.
+Harubro (mainly going by Harubruh now) has had a fondness for anime since obsessing with Speed Racer as a young boy.
+He watched anime somewhat sparingly up until spring of 2012, when he ran into an interesting band of people on the internets (including Yata) that hooked him on a bunch of good shows.
 A former auto tech gearhead, he’s also an avid fan of the Oakland Athletics and baseball in general.
-Can typically be found at local pubs, ballgames, car shows, and anime conventions around North Texas.
-For better or worse, he attempts to channel Regular Car Reviews with his writing.
+Can typically be found at local pubs or breweries, baseball games, car shows, and anime conventions around North Texas.
 You can find his MyAnimeList here, and his ani-Twitter account here.

 Catche is the poppin’, pretentious man with the plan.
 He’s been watching anime since the dog days of 2010, though he and anime got into a big fight which resulted in a falling out in 2012.
 Luckily the two of them reconciled in late 2014, and the two have gone on to have a rather fruitful relationship since.
 You can find his MyAnimeList here, his Kitsu here, and his ani-Twitter here.